 While an elder may actually be wise enough to speak out about any abuse being perpetrated upon them, many may not for a variety of complex emotional and mental reasons.
 If the abuse continues, there are plenty of negative side effects, up to and including death.
 Elders who are being abused can become depressed or withdrawn, have trouble with insomnia, become afraid to make their own decisions, run out of money to support one-self, and even try to run away.
 Any of these can seriously damage one’s overall well-being and emotional health.

 Elder abuse is a single or repeated act occurring within any relationship where there is an expectation of trust which causes harm or distress to an older person.
 Here on GoMentor.com, we respect the rights of all individuals, young or old, to love a life free from fear and harm.
-Our associated therapists can help you to understand if elder abuse is occurring and how to circumvent these behaviors before they become a threat to the victim’s way of life.
+With online therapy through GoMentor 24/7 our professional therapists can help you to understand if elder abuse is occurring and how to circumvent these behaviors before they become a threat to the victim’s way of life.
 Due to the personal, intimate nature of elder abuse, it’s important that we remember that it can negatively affect everyone in a family and without proper caution, can create harmful long term damage to a family unit.